troygamble/legalornah/index.markdown

 <!-- Disclaimer & Call-to-Action -->
 <section class="disclaimer-section">
   <p class="disclaimer">This site is for entertainment purposes only.
 Laws vary by region.
 Always consult a legal professional for real legal advice.</p>
-  <p class="call-to-action">Bookmark us & check back often for new AI-generated legal insights!</p>
+  <p class="call-to-action">Bookmark us & check back often for new legal insights!</p>
 </section>

 <script>